 Clarify your direction with tips from How to Write SMART Personal Goals.

 You get what you expect.
-Escape the Scarcity Mentality Jungle and focus on abundance.
+Read Stop Thinking About Lack and Focus on Abundance.